 Experts often live and breathe their subject, and their vast knowledge and experience is of great value, but they can easily overwhelm their audience.
 They often need to learn to curate the information shared and simplify it into everyday language.

 Avoid information overload.
 If you’ve ever heard a presenter say, “I know this is a lot of data, but…” or “I know you can’t read this slide, but…,” then you’ve experienced a less-than-effective Expert.
 Remember, share only what your audience absolutely needs to know.

 Use plain language.
 Be careful when you present to a mixed audience with different levels of interest in and understanding of your subject.
 To guarantee your message gets through, skip the jargon and use everyday language.
 That’s not “dumbing it down”—that type of simplicity is brilliant.

 Before you present, ask yourself the following questions to make sure you’ll communicate what your listeners need:

 - What am I providing that my audience can’t get from reading a report?

-- What does my audience need to know?
+- What does my audience absolutely need to know?

 - What is my core message?

-- What are the main points supporting my core message?
+- What main points support my core message?